Lesson 9 Nobody Can Save Himself

 The children that were born to them after the fail inherited the fallen nature of their parents.
 Cain, the first-born, committed the world's first murder when he killed his brother.

-As you know, like things produce like: a tiger would only give birth to tigers; it can never produce a horse!
+horse!
 Therefore, since we are all descendants of Adam and Eve, we have also received their fallen nature.
 This applies to every single one of us, as the Bible explains:

-As a result, death has spread to the whole human race
+"Sin came into the world through one man and his sin brought death with it.
+As a result, death has spread to the whole human race because everyone has sinned."
+(Romans 5:12.)

-Regard less of the differences in race or nation or caste to which we belong, regardless of our education or wealth, we all share one thing in common -- a sinful nature.
+or wealth, we all share one thing in common -- a sinful nature.
 We all try to live for ourselves.
 We do not live for God or our fellow man.

 How Can Adam's Sin Affect Us?